am-codez/Obsidian-2024/publish/CPSC 110.md

 ### **HtDD Recipe**
 - Used to define our own data types
+- Typically, we have multiple functions using the same data definition
 - Tells us:
 	- How we are representing information in the problem domain (e.g. a light is red) using data in the program (e.g. 0)
 	- How we interpret data in the program (e.g. 0) using information in the program domain